 With a fake GPS app, we were able to shift our location to several countries in order to see if Speedtest VPN will connect us to a nearby server there.
 We didn’t find a server in Canada, but the app did connect us to servers in the UK, USA, and France.

 Speedtest VPN also covers more parts of the Americas, Europe, and some parts of Asia, including Hong Kong.
 That’s actually a good thing, but having to fake our location to access different servers is simply too much work to do.

-Finally, Ookla Speedtest VPN provides limited to no service in but Qatar, Saudi Arabia, UAE, Iran, Cuba, Mainland China, Egypt, Kazakhstan, Myanmar, North Korea, Sudan, Syria as well as several other countries not listed on their FAQs page.
+Finally, Ookla Speedtest VPN provides limited to no service in Qatar, Saudi Arabia, UAE, Iran, Cuba, Mainland China, Egypt, Kazakhstan, Myanmar, North Korea, Sudan, Syria, as well as several other countries not listed on their FAQs page.

 So we already established that we could not choose the server on our own.
 Instead, Speedtest VPN chooses the nearest and the fastest one possible.
 With that in mind, we wanted to see how the VPN performs in terms of speed.

 - First, we evaluated our own connection without using Speedtest VPN.
 As a result, the following screenshot represents our test’s baseline.

 - Next, we connected using Speedtest VPN.
 The problem was that our internet was terminated at first.
 After several trial and error attempts, we finally got the results.
 Well, they weren’t that satisfying also.
 The connection took a huge toll on our internet speed and caused a 70% drop in the download performance.
 The upload improved a bit, but the PING skyrocketed.
 The results are presented in the image below.